NitrinNET/nitrin-network/README.md

 <br><br>
-You can find out about our project at https://www.nitrin.net/ or send us an e-mail with your questions to info@nitrin.net
+You can find out about our project at https://www.nitrin.net/ or e-mail us your questions info@nitrin.net